flywheel-apps/bids-app-template-test/README.md

  * `./build.py` to build the container, and
  * `./run.py` to run the "default" test or `run.py -t testname` to run a test called “testname".

 The scripts can be run from anywhere.
-For instance, to re-build and then run the Docker container from within the bids-app after editing stuff there:
+For instance, to re-build and then run the Docker container from within your new bids-app directory after editing stuff there:

 ```
 cd bids-app